SPFlow/SPFlow/README.md

 expectation_maximization(model, data)
 ```
-Since PyTorch ships offers automatic differentiation, we can also use gradient-based optimization in a PyTorch-typical workflow:
+Since PyTorch ships offers automatic differentiation, we can also use gradient-based optimization in the `torch` backend, in a PyTorch-typical workflow:
 ```python
 from torch.optim import SGD
 from spflow.torch.inference import log_likelihood